2016 Annual Virginia Rivers and Smallmouth Bass Fishing Outlook

-Smallmouth Bass fishing in the Staunton River in 2015 should continue to be average to good.
+Smallmouth Bass fishing in the Staunton River in 2016 should continue to be average to good.
 Strong year classes produced in 2007, and average year classes in 2008 and 2009 should provide anglers with good catch rates of Smallmouth Bass 14" and greater.
-Year class strength has been consistent but slightly below average for the past three years, so catch rates should remain consistent with those seen recently.
-Growth rates of Smallmouth Bass are above average, and survival is good which helps the Staunton River be a consistent producer of quality-size fish.
-Population estimates performed late summer 2013 indicated Smallmouth Bass population declined somewhat since surveys were last performed in 2006, but the population is still very healthy.
-The Staunton has excellent Smallmouth Bass habitat - anglers new to the river should concentrate on the abundant rocky features as well as submerged trees extending from banks.
-The river also holds a number of Spotted Bass, and the chance to catch a spot over 12 inches is very good.
-In addition to black bass, Staunton River anglers will find fishing for Channel and Flathead Catfish to be excellent.
-Catfish are well distributed throughout the river and should be available from both shore and boat.
+Year class strength has been steadily increasing from a low level in 2013.
+The 2015 year class was very good, so catch rates should remain consistent in the short term and improve as the 2015 year class enters the fishery in a few years.
+Growth rates of Smallmouth Bass are above average, and survival is good which helps the Staunton River be a consistent producer of quality-size smallmouth.
+Population estimates performed late summer 2013 indicated Smallmouth Bass population size declined somewhat since surveys were last performed in 2006, but the population was still very healthy.
+The Staunton has excellent Smallmouth Bass habitat in the reach above Brookneal; anglers new to the river should concentrate on the abundant rocky habitat as well as submerged trees extending from banks.
+The river also holds a number of Spotted Bass, and the chance to catch a spot over 12 inches is very good; especially in the lower river below Brookneal.
+In addition to black bass, anglers in the Staunton River will find fishing for Channel and Flathead Catfish to be excellent.
+Catfish are well distributed throughout the river and should be available to anglers fishing from shore or boat.
 A Striped Bass spawning run from Kerr Reservoir provides a very popular and unique fishing opportunity in April and May.

-On the Upper New River (above Claytor Lake), abundant young Smallmouth Bass will contribute to angler catches in 2015 with good numbers of 7 - 14" fish.
-The section from Buck Dam to Allisonia is the best area of the Upper New River for Smallmouth Bass fishing with excellent numbers of 14 to 22” bass available.
-During spring 2014 electrofishing from Buck Dam to Allisonia, 30% of Smallmouth Bass collected by Department fisheries biologists over 7" were also over 14", and 4% were over 20”!
-Walleye fishing is best from Fries Dam to Allisonia where the Department concentrates stocking efforts.
-Anglers catch good numbers of walleye here from February to May with Foster Falls a prime location.
-Rock Bass and Redbreast Sunfish provide fun fishing opportunities particularly from Mouth of Wilson to Fries where these sunfish are more numerous.
-In pool areas from Ivanhoe to Allisonia, anglers can catch Channel and Flathead Catfish which are more numerous upstream from Claytor Lake than downstream.
+On the New River upstream from Claytor Lake (Upper New River), abundant young Smallmouth Bass will contribute to angler catches in 2016 with good numbers of 7" to 14" fish.
+The section from Buck Dam to Allisonia is the best area of the Upper New River for Smallmouth Bass fishing, with excellent numbers of 14" to 18" bass available.
+During spring 2015 electrofishing from Buck Dam to Allisonia, 16 percent of Smallmouth Bass collected by Department biologists over 7" were also over 14", and 6 percent were over 17"!
+Walleye fishing is best from Fries Dam to Allisonia where the Department concentrates its stocking efforts.
+Anglers catch good numbers of Walleye in this section from February to May, with Foster Falls a prime location.
+Rock Bass and Redbreast Sunfish provide fun fishing opportunities, particularly from Mouth of Wilson to Fries where these sunfish are more numerous.
+In pool areas from Ivanhoe to Allisonia, anglers can catch Channel and Flathead Catfish, which are more numerous upstream from Claytor Lake than downstream.
 Muskie populations have increased from Ivanhoe to Allisonia offering opportunities to catch a trophy that will light up your lure!

-The Lower New River should produce good catches of Smallmouth Bass up to 14” in 2015.
-Bass fishing should continue to improve during the next few years with above average spawns during four of the last six years!
+The New River below Claytor Lake should produce good catches of Smallmouth Bass up to 15" in 2016.
+Bass fishing should continue to improve during the next few years with above average Smallmouth Bass spawns during four of the last seven years!
 Top locations for Smallmouth Bass are Whitethorne to Eggleston in Montgomery and Giles counties and Pembroke to Pearisburg in Giles County.
-Fall 2014 electrofishing catches for Redbreast Sunfish and Rock Bass were good.
 Good areas for panfish include Claytor Dam and Whitethorne in Montgomery County and Pembroke to Pearisburg in Giles County.
 If you prefer catching big fish, increase the size of your gear and target muskie.
-Muskie are abundant in all sections with good numbers of 35 to 42" fish available.
+Muskie are abundant in all sections with good numbers of 35" to 42" fish available.
 Throwing large spinnerbaits and stickbaits could result in hair-raising strikes.
 Muskie in the New River are regulated by a 42" minimum size with a 1 per day creel.
 The Department and Virginia Tech are conducting a study of muskie food habits and growth.
-More information on this study will be available in the next couple of years.
+More information on this study will be available in the next year.

 Fishing the Maury River in beautiful Rockbridge County is always a good choice.
-Fish populations are extremely consistent from year to year, and anglers should expect high catch rates of Smallmouth Bass, Rock Bass, and Redbreast Sunfish when fishing in 2015.
-Biologists used a new electrofishing raft to sample the fish population in spring 2014.
-This is the first time this gear was used on the Maury and the first time this fishery was monitored in spring.
+Fish populations are extremely consistent from year to year, and anglers should expect high catch rates of Smallmouth Bass, Rock Bass, and Redbreast Sunfish when fishing in 2016.
+Biologists observed plentiful numbers of smallmouth in the 12-14" range during their spring 2015 surveys.
+Anglers also reported excellent catch rates of these bass last summer.
+In 2016, anglers should expect to encounter above-average numbers of smallmouth 12" and above.
 The Maury offers excellent habitat for Smallmouth Bass and sunfish throughout its 30-mile journey to the James River in Glasgow.
-The majority of fish are generally smaller than 12”, but there are adequate numbers of quality-sized bass (12-20”) lurking in the depths.
 Anglers may also find themselves "reeling in" a Green Sunfish, Pumpkinseed Sunfish, Fallfish, or Largemouth Bass, as these species are also quite common.
 Harboring high densities of scrappy fish, the Maury is a great place to take novice anglers or a child on their first fishing trip.

-Consistent spawning success should also aid in recovery of the North Fork Shenandoah in 2015.
-Although the North Fork didn’t seem to be impacted as much as the South Fork by the disease episode, there were reports of slightly fewer large fish.
-DGIF will investigate these reports in spring 2015.
-Anglers should mostly encounter Smallmouth Bass in the 9 - 12" range.
+Consistent spawning success should also aid in the recovery of the North Fork Shenandoah in 2016.
+Anglers should mostly encounter smallmouth bass in the 9 - 12" range.
 However, there is always the possibility of encountering larger fish when fishing the best habitat.
 Fallfish are plentiful in some sections of the North Fork.
 They can exceed 14" and should not be overlooked.
-Anglers should also encounter adequate numbers of Redbreast Sunfish in most areas, Bluegill in deeper pools, and the opportunity to catch a quality-sized Largemouth Bass, Channel Catfish, or musky.
+Anglers may also encounter adequate numbers of Redbreast Sunfish in most areas, Bluegill in deeper pools, and the opportunity to catch a quality-sized Largemouth Bass, Channel Catfish, or musky.
 Pool habitat is limited, so seek out deeper water when targeting these species.
-If you plan a float trip here, stick to spring and early summer, as low flows and dense underwater vegetation make fishing and navigation difficult later in the year.
+If you plan a float trip here, stick to spring and early summer; as low flows and dense underwater vegetation make fishing and navigation difficult later in the year.

-It is likely anglers will experience reduced Smallmouth Bass catch rates at least through 2015 on the Rappahannock and Rapidan Rivers, but the dominant 2014 year class should help increase catch rates of stock and quality size fish in the near future.
-Smallmouth Bass electrofishing catch rate was 35 fish/hour in 2014 which was well below average, but only 12 adults per hour were collected which was near an all-time low.
-Big fish numbers were fair but declined since 2013 likely as a result of an additional year of mortality on previously dominant, aging year classes.
-Several citations were collected between the old Embry Dam site and Route 1.
-Smallmouth bass recruitment in 2014 was excellent and the strongest since 2010.
+Anglers should experience improved Smallmouth Bass catch rates in 2016 on the Rappahannock and Rapidan Rivers.
+Smallmouth Bass electrofishing catch rate was 46 fish/hour in fall 2015 which was above average.
+Big fish numbers were good, and several citations were collected in the wayside park within Fredericksburg city limits below the old dam site.
+Smallmouth Bass recruitment in 2015 appeared good which followed an excellent spawn in 2014 - the strongest since 2010.
 A trend of poor year classes was finally reversed after spring flows dictated below average year classes in five of seven years spanning 2008-2014.
+Back-to-back strong year classes should lead to improved fishing for years.
 There are plenty of Channel and small Blue Catfish to be caught for that camp dinner from well above the junction on both arms downstream to Fredericksburg.

-Tidal Potomac River tributaries—including Aquia, Occoquan, and Pohick—should produce good catches of Largemouth Bass and Northern Snakehead in 2015.
-Electrofishing surveys in spring 2014 indicated adult bass numbers were above average, and fingerling catch was good.
-These creeks have recently experienced several years of good bass recruitment.
+Tidal Potomac River tributaries—including Aquia, Occoquan, and Pohick—should produce good catches of Largemouth Bass and Northern Snakehead in 2016.
+Electrofishing surveys in spring 2015 indicated bass numbers were below average despite several years of good bass recruitment.
+A late-winter fish kill of unknown origin took a portion of most fish populations in the region.
+However, an average year on the Potomac is usually equivalent to a good year on most waters.
 Northern Snakehead catch in most tributaries was reduced from recent years, as populations appeared to stabilize - creeks further south (e.g., Aquia) had higher densities.
-Anglers seeking snakeheads should target natural wood and docks before vegetation emerges then shift to spatterdock and hydrilla edges later in the season, and fish very shallow.
+Anglers seeking snakeheads should target natural wood and docks before vegetation emerges then shift to spatterdock and Hydrilla edges later in the season, and fish very shallow.
 Snakehead harvest is encouraged (they have excellent culinary value), but they may only be possessed if deceased and reported to the Department at (804) 367-2925.